 \section{Abstract}

-While text-to-image generation has been extensively studied, generating images from scene graphs remains relatively underexplored, primarily due to challenges in accurately modeling spatial relationships and object interactions.
-To fill this gap, we introduce Scene-Bench, a comprehensive benchmark designed to evaluate and enhance the factual consistency in generating natural scenes.
-Scene-Bench comprises MegaSG, a large-scale dataset of one million images annotated with scene graphs, facilitating the training and fair comparison of models across diverse and complex scenes.
-Additionally, we propose SGScore, a novel evaluation metric that leverages chain-of-thought reasoning capabilities of multimodal large language models (LLMs) to assess both object presence and relationship accuracy, offering a more effective measure of factual consistency than traditional metrics like FID and CLIPScore.
-Building upon this evaluation framework, we develop a scene graph feedback pipeline that iteratively refines generated images by identifying and correcting discrepancies between the scene graph and the image.
-Extensive experiments demonstrate that Scene-Bench provides a more comprehensive and effective evaluation framework compared to existing benchmarks, particularly for complex scene generation.
-Furthermore, our feedback strategy significantly enhances the factual consistency of image generation models, advancing the field of controllable image generation.
+While text-to-image generation has been widely explored, synthesizing images from scene graphs remains relatively underexplored due to challenges in capturing complex spatial relationships and object interactions.
+To bridge this gap, we introduce Scene-Bench, a comprehensive benchmark for evaluating and enhancing factual consistency in natural scene generation.
+Scene-Bench comprises MegaSG, a large-scale dataset of one million images annotated with detailed scene graphs, enabling extensive training and fair comparisons across diverse and intricate scenes.
+In addition, we propose SGScore, a novel evaluation metric that leverages the reasoning capabilities of multimodal large language models to assess both object presence and relationship accuracy, thereby providing a more precise measure of factual consistency than traditional metrics such as FID and CLIPScore.
+Furthermore, our scene graph feedback pipeline iteratively refines generated images by identifying and correcting discrepancies between the intended scene graph and the output.
+Extensive experiments demonstrate that Scene-Bench offers an effective evaluation framework for complex scene generation, and our feedback strategy significantly improves the factual consistency of image generation models, advancing the field of controllable image generation.